wouterpeere/GHEtool/docs/index.md

 # Welcome to GHEtool's documentation!
 Dear visitor

-Welcome on this ReadTheDocs for the open-source borefield sizing tool GHEtool (v2.1.0).
+Welcome on this ReadTheDocs for the open-source borefield sizing tool GHEtool (v2.1.1).

-Currently, this ReadTheDocs is still somewhat under construction and will be changed on a regular basis.
+Here one can find (extensive) documentation of GHEtool.
 Please find below the content of this ReadTheDocs.

+If you want to download GHEtool, please visit our website at [https://GHEtool.eu](https://GHEtool.eu).

 ```{toctree}
 :caption: 'GHEtool'